An interview with daniel

 Why did you choose to study Nutritional Therapy?

-It seems that everyone has opinions on what you should and shouldn't eat, there is advice everywhere, the problem is that most of the information out there isn't science based.
-I wanted to understand the science behind dietary intervention and so decided to undertake a four-year Nutritional Therapy course.
+It seems that everyone has opinions on what you should and shouldn't eat, there is advice everywhere, the problem is that most of the information out there isn't science-based.
+I wanted to understand the science behind dietary intervention and so decided to study Nutritional Therapy.
 Since then I've been consumed by a passion to learn as much as I can about the body, it's nutritional requirements and how to optimise health through diet and nutrition.

 The nutrition programmes you create are regarded as the 'gold standard' of Nutritional Therapy. why are they so well regarded?

-Since completing my studies I've gone on to specialise in rejuvenative nutrition, complex cases, functional testing and nutrigenomics - the influence of genetic variations on an individual's nutritional requirements.
-I decided to specialise in areas of Nutritional Therapy that are challenging and emerging sciences so that I can be as reactive as possible to the scientific developments in my field.
+Since completing my studies I've gone on to specialise in rejuvenation, complex cases, biomarker analysis and nutrigenomics.
+I decided to specialise in areas of Nutritional Therapy that are challenging and also in emerging sciences so that I can be as reactive as possible to the scientific developments in my field.
 There are so many new developments, especially in functional testing and genetics, that to keep up with these developments, you need to specialise in these areas.

-I'm fortunate enough to be exposed to highly complicated genetic data and functional test results every day.
-I'm therefore able to get an increasing amount of experience handling this data and staying up-to-date with the latest scientific developments in Nutritional Therapy.
+I'm fortunate enough to be exposed to highly complicated genetic data and other biological markers every day, I therefore have a great deal of experience handling this data which allows to stay up-to-date with the latest scientific developments in Nutritional Therapy and biomarker analysis.

 How do you create these programmes?

 I gather as much information about my clients as possible.
-I do this using a thorough consultation process as well as functional and genetic testing.
-The more information I have, the more targeted recommendations I can make; the more targeted the recommendations, the greater the effect of the programme.
+I do this using a thorough consultation process and testing.
+The more information I have, the more targeted recommendations I can make, the more targeted the recommendations, the greater effect the programme has.

 So it's a bit more complicated than just telling people to eat healthier food?

-I'm telling them to eat healthier food, but I'm telling them exactly what is healthy for them and what isn't.
+I'm telling them to eat healthier food, but I'm telling them exactly what is and what isn't healthy for them and their body.

-With functional testing, I'm looking at a snapshot of a persons health.
-I'm looking at a collection of biomarkers that give me clues as to what may be happening within the body.
-From these tests I can see if a person has nutritional deficiencies, pathogens and intolerances; I also see where the body may not be functioning too well and where it may need some additional nutritional support.
+With testing, I'm looking at a snapshot of a persons health.
+I'm looking at biomarkers, which give me clues as to what may be happening within the body.
+From testing, I can see if a person has nutritional deficiencies, pathogens and intolerances; I also see where the body may not be functioning too well and where it may need some additional nutritional support.

-Genetic testing is different.
-With genetic testing you look at a persons biological blueprint and see what could be causing a problem and affecting the functioning of the body.
-Instead of a snap shot of what is going on, this blueprint give us an insight into probabilities and potential.
+Genetic testing specificially, is different.
+With genetic testing you look at a persons biological blueprint; you're see what could be causing a problem and affecting the functioning of the body.
+Instead of a snap shot of what is going on, this blueprint gives an insight into probabilities and potential.
 It's important to realise that just because someone has a particular genetic variation, it doesn't necessarily mean that this genetic variation is causing a problem.
 Whether or not a particular gene is causing a problem is something that must investigated.
-Genetic analysis isn't simple, it takes a lot of time and patience, and it's an emerging science, however it provides us with crucial information, information that can be a game changer for some people.
+Genetic analysis isn't simple, it takes a lot of time and patience, and it's an emerging science, however when analysed correctly it provides us with crucial information, information that can be a game changer for some people.

 It is important that genetic information is analysed correctly.
 Most of the tests available use very limited pieces of genetic information and offer you little or no analysis of the data.
 In terms of health optimisation and nutrigenomics, this type of test is completely worthless.

-BodhiGen is the genetic programme which I developed as a response to the inadequate tests that are available in most clinics or spas.
-BodhiGen is on of the only genetic programmes in the world to offer genuine genetic insight and analysis based on all of the factors that can affect a person's health and the functioning of their body.
+BodhiGen is the biomarker analysis which I developed as a response to the inadequate tests that are available in clinics or spas.
+BodhiGen is one of the only forms of biomarker analysis in the world to offer genuine genetic insight and analysis.
+It is certainly the only genuine form of genetic analysis available in any spa or retreat.

-It takes me up to seven hours to properly analyse someone's genetic data.
-I analyse this data within the context of all other information I collect from the consultation process as well as other functional tests that I may recommend.
-Additional functional testing helps me see how a person's genes may be expressing themselves.
+It takes me up to five hours to properly analyse someone's biodata.
+I analyse this data within the context of all other information I collect from the consultation process.

-So our genes tell us more that just what diseases we are going to get?
+So our genes tell us more than just what diseases we are going to get?

 What results do people get from the programmes you create?